Engagement Etiquette for Gay Couples

 Ringcrush is dedicated in helping couples find the alternative engagement ring that represents their unique love.

 You've been happily dating for a while now, and you are pretty sure that they’re the one… Now what?
-If you were heterosexual, this would be pretty easy.
+If you were born heterosexual, the etiquette on what to do next is pretty straightforward.
 Boy meets girl, Boy and Girl fall in love, Boy proposes.
 What about when Boy meets Boy?
 Girl meets Girl?